scellecs/morpeh/README.md

 ```

 ### Simple Start
+> **IMPORTANT**
+> For a better user experience, we strongly recommend having Odin Inspector and FindReferences2 in the project.

 After installation import ScriptTemplates and Restart Unity.
 ![import_script_templates.gif](Gifs~/import_script_templates.gif)

 Let's create our first component and open it.
-Right click in project window and select Create/ECS/Component.
+Right click in project window and select `Create/ECS/Component`.
 ![create_component.gif](Gifs~/create_component.gif)

 After it, you will see something like this.